About me

 I hope that my pictures convey some of the thrill I get from watching wildlife, and encourage others to support conservation of our natural heritage.

-My originals or prints are regularly donated to raise funds for conservation charities such as the Wildfowl and Wetlands Trust, People's Trust for Endangered Species, and RSPB.
+My originals or prints are regularly donated to raise funds for conservation charities such as the Wildfowl and Wetlands Trust, People's Trust for Endangered Species, The David Shepherd Wildlife Foundation, and RSPB.

 My work has sold at auction at Sothebys, is in demand from publishers for greetings cards and magazine illustrations, and is found in private collections worldwide.